bonnieappleton/Rails-Currency-Converter/README.md

 ## Requirements

 * Ruby 2.4.1 - can be installed from https://www.ruby-lang.org/en/downloads/
-* Rails 5.1.4 - installation below
+* Rails 5.1.4 - `gem install rails`
-* SQLite3 3.8.10.2 - can be installed from https://www.sqlite.org/

-## Installation
+## How to use

-All commands run from the currencyConverter directory unless specified

-Install Rails:
-`gem install rails`

-Set up the database:
-`rails db:migrate`
-From `/lib/tasks` run `rake import:full_xml` to populate the database

-Start up a local server:
+# Start up a local server

-`rails server`
+Navigate to the currencyConverter folder and run `rails server`

-View the application:
+# View the application

 Open http://localhost:3000 in your browser

+## Tasks

+Tasks are in `lib/tasks`.

+You can use `rake import:full_xml` to fully populate the database - the db in this project is already populated.

+You can use `rake import:daily_xml` to get today's rates.
+The latter is run as a daily cron job, so you shouldn't need to run it.

 ## Future improvements

 * [ ] I wasn't sure how to update from store, so I did it from the feed
 * [ ] Tests for the conversion functionality
-* [ ] number_field_tag is not accepting decimals (I tried setting a step value, but it didn't work)
 * [ ] Validation so that you cannot enter the same To/From currencies
 * [ ] Validation to prevent entering future dates
 * [ ] Currency/date combo should be unique in db